Capital.com Review of 2025

 Capital.com operates primarily as a no-commission broker, which is a significant draw for many traders.

-For your standard trading account, Capital.com’s fee structure is straightforward: no commission on any market.
+For your standard trading account, Capital.com’s fee structure is straightforward: no commission on any of its financial markets.
 Your trading cost comes from the spread, which is the difference between the buy and sell price of an instrument.

 I found that their average spread on the highly popular EUR/USD pair is 0.6 pips, which is considered very competitive and often better than the industry average of 1.0 pip.
 They also offer competitive spreads on other major pairs and instruments like the FTSE 100 and gold.